Check the QR code to the right for more information on the application period and materials.

 Beginning Japanese II B | 2 | 4 | ||

-Pre-Intermediate Comprehensive Japanese I A | 2 | 4 | Students learn to express themselves in Japanese by discussing their experiences, feelings, and ideas on a variety of everyday topics.
-They also deepen their understandings of themselves and others by comparing Okinawa’s history and culture to the histories and cultures of their own countries.
-In addition, they get accustomed to and experience the joy of reading Japanese. | |
+Pre-Intermediate Comprehensive Japanese I A | 2 | 4 | Students learn to express themselves in Japanese by discussing their experiences, feelings, and ideas on various topics.
+They also deepen their understanding of themselves and others by comparing Okinawa’s history and culture to those of their own countries.
+In addition, they learn to experience the joy of reading Japanese. | |

 Pre-Intermediate Comprehensive Japanese I B | 2 | 4 | ||